ps-tuebingen-courses/pl1-lecture-notes/src/16-continuations-2/continuations-2.md

 import scala.language.implicitConversions
 ```

-Today's goal is to make the "web" (or rather, CPS) transformation which we applied informally
+The goal now is to make the "web" (or rather, CPS) transformation which we applied informally
 in the previous lecture formal.

 In the previous lecture we have seen that we had to translate the following program: